Vidoll: 2009-2011: Nippon Crown

-Vidoll went major with the release of "Puzzle Ring".
+Vidoll went major with the release of "Puzzle Ring", released by Nippon Crown on February 18, 2009.

-Jui announced on his official blog that, immediately following the final of the ReSet tour (September 18, 2010), Vidoll will be taking a break for an undisclosed amount of time.
+Jui announced on his official blog that, immediately following the final of the ReSet tour (September 18, 2010), Vidoll would be taking a break for an undisclosed amount of time.
 He said that, due to a thrombus in his throat, he will be undergoing surgery and recovering.

 On January 18, 2011, Vidoll announced their disbandment due to musical differences and non-music professional interests.
-Jui also announced he was preparing a solo album.
+Their last concert was held on May 11, 2011.